chombo-discharge/chombo-discharge/Docs/Sphinx/source/Source/Particles.rst

 Note that ``copyNonMaskParticles`` is just like ``copyMaskParticles`` except that the bools in ``a_mask`` have been flipped.

-Note that the mask particles are *copied*, and the original particles are left untouched.
+In the above functions the mask particles are *copied*, and the original particles are left untouched.
 After the user is done with the particles, they should be deleted through the functions ``void clearMaskParticles()`` and ``void clearNonMaskParticles``, like so:

 .. code-block:: c++